 Likewise, Rachel Gilson had no problems with same-sex relationships until she felt empty inside.
 DZ Pacuno had a colorful gay life but his life began to fall apart.
 Living a straight life today, Becket, Jackie, Rachel, and DZ found joy and purpose in life, though they still have same-sex attraction.

 “A lot of how we talk about sexuality doesn’t come from scriptures but from stories,” says Jackie Hill Perry.
 Gays are alienated because many Christians say “homosexuals will go to hell.”
 They insist on gay conversion therapy, but religion doesn’t make you straight.

 Be it lust, anger, or pride, only Jesus can transform a sinful heart.
 In the same way, doing things your own way will not accomplish much, only by abiding and remaining in Christ can anyone be victorious (John 15:5).

 Before sin is a temptation (James 1:13-15).
 If you give in, the penalty is death (Romans 6:23).
 Jesus became a man and He was tempted on all sides, yet He did not sin (John 8:11).
 Jesus overcame sin as a man (John 16:33).
 Consequently, you too can overcome “sexual sin” if your mind is set on things of God (Colossians 3:2), and it begins with “repentance.”

 True meaning of repentance

 Repentance has been misunderstood as becoming “sinless.”
-Christians or not, we still sin and are saved because of what Jesus did, not on our own merits (Ephesians 2:8-9).
-Furthermore, repentance (to sin) comes from the Greek word “Metanoia” that literally means “change of mind”.
+Christian or not, we still sin and are saved because of what Jesus did, not by our own merits (Ephesians 2:8-9).
+Repentance (to sin) comes from the Greek word “metanoia” which means “change of mind”.

 → I’m blind because I was promiscuous.

 It’s the identity you choose